Frequently Asked Questions

 Feedback and Grade Review Requests

-A: Provision of brief feedback is included within the Sector Award entry fee.
-Feedback can also be provided for Achievement Award entries for an extra £200+VAT (RoSPA Members) and £225+VAT (Non-Members).
+Provision of feedback is included within the Sector Award entry fee.
+Feedback can also be provided for Achievement Award entries for an extra £231+VAT (RoSPA Members) and £259+VAT (Non-Members).

 This should be indicated when you first register to enter.
 Later requests will incur an additional charge.
 The feedback reflects the relative strengths and weaknesses in the submission, as observed by RoSPA's expert assessors.